hpssjellis/navigating-covid-tweet-unroll/README.md

-# town-guidlines-for-homemade-mask-wearing
+# Town Guidelines for Homemade mask Wearing

-A letter to my town Mayor suggesting possible guidelines to help with supporting homemade mask wearing to reduce the spread of Covid-19
+A letter to your town Mayor suggesting possible guidelines to help with supporting volunter or mandatory homemade mask wearing to reduce the spread of Covid-19